zeibura/VS-Code-Workshop/README.md

   **Note:** If you don't have a GitHub account, create one on the [GitHub](https://github.com/) page.

-    You will be granted access to a private repository that you will clone and work with during the workshop.
+    You will be granted access to a workshop repository that you will clone and work with during the workshop.

 ## Workshop Contents